Hewey Life Rafts

 Whereas epoxies and paints form a solid shell, the flexibility of polyurethane coatings allows them to move with the expansion and contraction of the underlying structure and as temperatures change.

 Rhino Linings Australasia Pty Ltd (RLA) was formed in 2000 and established manufacturing and distribution capabilities for the region.
-RLA manufacturers its spray applied coatings in Australia and can draw on the more than 30 years experience of its American parent.
+RLA manufacturers its spray applied coatings in Australia and can draw on the more than 30 years experience of its American parent Rhino Linings USA.
 The company sources all its materials from local suppliers except for some very specialised chemicals which are imported from America.

 Contact Rhino Linings if you have any queries regarding our product or interested in becoming a Rhino Approved Applicator